Company History

 McBirney died in 1882 and Armstrong in January 1884.
 A group of local investors acquired the property and a new venture the Belleek Pottery Works Company Ltd began trading in August 1884.
 The new Company officially acquired all the property.

-In 1893 Belleek acquired one of its finest master craftsmen Frederick Slater, who came from Stokeon- Trent in England.
+In 1893 Belleek acquired one of its finest master craftsmen Frederick Slater, who came from Stoke-on- Trent in England.
 He took charge of the design department and remained in that role for the next forty years.

 It is believed that he modelled the much honoured international centerpiece which stands 28’’ tall, it was awarded a Gold Medal at the Paris Exhibition of 1900.
 This piece is on display at the Belleek Visitor Centre.

-Soon after the Second World War two new Allport kilns were installed needing only nine tons of coal instead of the nineteen tons previously used by the old bottle kilns.
-For the first time Belleek concentrated all their efforts on the production of Parian.
-The company could barely keep up with orders and in 1952 Belleek installed its first electric kilns.
-It was the beginning of a new era and in 1966 the company modernised its production and replaced many of the old workshops.
-However by the late 1970s tastes were changing and the Pottery experienced many ups and downs culminating in the sale of Belleek Pottery Limited in 1984.
+The company could barely keep up with orders and in 1952 installed its first electric kilns.
+In 1966 the company modernised its production system and replaced many of the old workshops.
+However by the late 1970s tastes were changing and the company experienced many ups and downs that led to thesale of Belleek Pottery Limited in 1984.

 The Pottery changed ownership twice in the following six years.
-However by 1989, when the Belleek Visitors Centre was opened, the company was in a much stronger financial situation and was acquired in 1990 by “Erne Heritage Investments” owned by Dr George Moore.
-Originally from Dundalk Dr. Moore lived in the United States where he controlled many business interests.
+However by 1989, when the Belleek Visitors Centre was opened, the company was in a much stronger financial situation and was bought by Erne Heritage Investments owned by Dr. George Moore who was born in Dundalk Co.
+Louth.
+The Belleek Pottery Group is now owned by the George and Angela Moore Charitable Trust.